Stay up-to-date with the latest ADA compliance news, deadlines, and best practices for government websites.

 Use this ADA documentation checklist to build a defensible record before the 2026 deadline.
 This guide covers audits, remediation logs, policies, training, and monitoring.

-Today's ADA lawsuit news: 8,667 cases filed in 2025, record $5.15M California class action settlement, AI-powered pro se lawsuits up 40%, and the April 2026 compliance deadline fast approaching.
+Today's ADA lawsuit news: 8,667 cases filed in 2025, DOJ blocks $5M class settlement, AI-powered pro se lawsuits up 40%, and the April 2026 compliance deadline just days away.
 Critical updates for government entities.

 Manning Law APC filed 280+ ADA website accessibility lawsuits in just the first half of 2025, representing 14% of all federal cases.
 Learn who they target, their top plaintiffs, and proven defense strategies.